PORTLAND, Maine —

 The prosecution began opening statements recalling the night Cpl.
 Cole was killed.
 “When he should have been returning to his home, Cpl.
 Cole was lying on the ground of the dooryard of 16 Mercer Road in Norridgewock, the back of his pants dirt covered...his boots embedded with dried mud, his issued flashlight lying on the pathway to the residence, and a gunshot wound to the right side of his neck apparent to the first responding officers.”
 The prosecution said the gunshot wound that was analyzed by the Medical Examiner’s Office was determined to be placed directly on Cole’s neck.

 The weapon used to shoot Cpl.
-Cole was his own, a Ruger 9MM that the prosecution showed the jury in their opening statement.
+Cole was a Ruger 9MM that John Williams was known to carry.
+The prosecution showed the jury the gun in their opening statement.

 The prosecution said Williams pulled away from Cole and he lost his footing slipping to the ground when Williams instinctively grabbed his 9MM, pointed it at Cole’s head and shot him.